szhongren/crafting-interpreter/README.md

 | Factor     | `/ \*`      | Left       |
 | Unary      | `! -`       | Right      |

-# grammar for lox with precedence and associativity
+# basic grammar for lox with precedence and associativity

 here, each rule can match expressions at its precedence level or higher